LTLA/SingleRBook-old/docs/bulkref.md

 If we restrict our analysis to the sorted HSCs (obviously) and remove one low-quality batch (see [the analysis here](https://osca.bioconductor.org/merged-hcsc.html#quality-control-12) for the rationale) we can see that the distribution of cell type labels is more similar to what we might expect.
-Low-quality cells - typically those with low library sizes and low numbers of detected genes - lack information for accurate label assignment and often need to be removed to enable interpretation of the results.
+Low-quality cells lack information for accurate label assignment and need to be removed to enable interpretation of the results.

 ```r